 Johnson’s Creationism and evolution/naturalism are indeed in conflict.
 But Johnson’s Creationism is not all that there is to religion, to Christianity in particular.
-There are those who call themselves theists, who think that one can be a methodological naturalist (where today this would imply evolution).
+There are those who call themselves theists, who think that one can be a methodological naturalist, where today this would imply evolution (Ruse 2010).
 Johnson has not argued against them.

 Let us move on now from the more philosophical sorts of issues.
-Complementing Johnson today, there is a group of people who are trying to offer an alternative to evolution.
+Building on the more critical approach of Johnson, who is taken to have cleared the foundations as it were, there is a group of people who are trying to offer an alternative to evolution.
 These are the enthusiasts for so-called ‘Intelligent Design.’
 Supporters of this position think that Darwinism is ineffective, at least inasmuch as it claims to make superfluous or unnecessary a direct appeal to a designer of some sort.
 These are people who think that a full understanding of the organic world demands the invocation of some force beyond nature, a force which is purposeful or at least purpose creating.
-For the moment, I will hold on questions about the relationship between Intelligent Design Theory and more traditional forms of Creationism.
+Often the phrase which is used is “organized complexity,” a term much used by the German Romantic philosopher Friedrich Schelling, and which by invoking the intentional predicate “organized” rather gives the game away (Richards 2003).
+For the moment, continue to defer questions about the relationship between Intelligent Design Theory and more traditional forms of Creationism.

 By irreducibly complex I mean a single system composed of several well-matched, interacting parts that contribute to the basic function, wherein the removal of any one of the parts causes the system to effectively cease functioning.
 An irreducibly complex system cannot be produced directly (that is, by continuously improving the initial function, which continues to work by the same mechanism) by slight, successive modifications of a precursor system, because any precursor to an irreducibly complex system that is missing a part is by definition nonfunctional.
 (Behe 1996, 39)